March 30, 2020

 Although sometimes challenging, staying connected with others and using healthy coping mechanisms is critical to maintaining good mental health.

-The next article in this series will include a range of creative ways that you can take positive action to stay connected with others so we can all get through this together.
+The next article in this series will include a range of creative ways that you can take positive action to stay connected with others during periods of social distancing, so we can all get through this together.

 National Alcohol and Other Drug hotline